kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 Why are these useful?
 Because they reuse existing policies, reducing the need for custom policy creation.
-And they provide complex logic while at the same time reducing complexity as you have all the logic packed in 1 resource definition.
+And they provide complex logic while at the same time reducing complexity as you have all the logic contained in one resource definition.

 ## Writing a Policy Group

-AdmissionPolicyGroups and ClusterAdmissionPolicyGroups are similar to the policies you already knew.
+AdmissionPolicyGroups and ClusterAdmissionPolicyGroups are similar to the policies you already know.
 Let's start writing a ClusterAdmissionPolicyGroup that ensures Service selectors are unique, or assigned to a specific organization team.